deepanshs/csdmpy/docs/source/startFromScratch/new_dimensions.rst

 LabeledDimension
 ^^^^^^^^^^^^^^^^

-The third type of dimensions are the labeled dimension.
+The third type of dimensions are the labeled dimensions.
 As the name suggests, this dimension consists of labels.
-This type of dimension is useful for datasets describing, for example, the ionization energy as a function of atomic symbols or the population against the country name.
+This type of dimension is useful for datasets describing, for example, the ionization energy as a function of atomic symbols or the population of different countries.

-Try adding a labeled dimension to the `new_data` instance.
+Let's add a labeled dimension to the ``new_data`` instance.
 This time pass an instance of the :ref:`dim_api` class as the argument of the :meth:`~csdfpy.csdm.CSDModel.add_dimension` method.
 To create an instance of the Dimension class follow,